Defenders recognized for helping rescue woman attacked by yellow jackets

 |0

-This work, Defenders recognized for helping rescue woman attacked by yellow jackets [Image 3 of 3], by Vanessa Adame, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defenders recognized for helping rescue woman attacked by yellow jackets, by Vanessa Adame, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT